What is Diaper Rash?

 Diaper rash should usually be gone within 5 days, but if it’s not going away or you see any broken skin, give your doctor a call.
 If you think that your baby’s rash is more symptomatic of a skin condition such as eczema, try an eczema cream with naturally-derived ingredients.

 It’s a good idea to have diaper rash cream on hand, either in the diaper bag or on the nursery changing table because it protects chafed skin.
 How, you ask?
 Diaper rash cream forms a protective layer on your baby's skin to help soothe it.

 All babies have delicate skin, but one that’s dealing with diaper rash is especially sensitive so make sure you choose a diaper rash cream with a gentle formula.
 We think the best diaper rash cream opts for non-nano zinc oxide and natural ingredients like organic shea butter and jojoba oil.

 According to Mayo Clinic, diaper rash is related to wet diapers, skin sensitivity, and chafing.
 So, changing diapers frequently and making sure your diaper is super absorbent are both good ways to help preempt a rash.

-The right diaper should be able to absorb quickly and wick away moisture from your baby’s skin.
+The right diaper should be able to absorb quickly and wick away moisture from your baby’s skin, even overnight diapers.
 That way even if you can’t change them immediately, it’ll help keep their skin dry and comfortable.

 Best Diapers for Diaper Rash